Foreign Policy and National Defense

 While the President is the commander of our armed forces, he is not a king.
 He may involve those forces in military conflict only when authorized by Congress or in response to an imminent threat.

-We are borrowing money from countries like China to pay for our wars in Afghanistan and Iraq and it would be interesting to know how many Americans believe we should continue borrowing money and saddling future generations with debt to pay for our current actions in Libya, or anywhere else a new military adventure is taken up.
+We are borrowing money from countries like China to pay for our wars in Afghanistan and Iraq and it would be interesting to know how many Americans believe we should continue borrowing money and saddling future generations with debt to pay for our current actions in Syria, or anywhere else a new military adventure is taken up.

 We are already in two wars that we are not paying for.
 We are waging war across the Middle East on a credit card, one whose limit is rapidly approaching.
 And to involve our troops in further conflicts that hold no vital U.S. interests is wrong.